Hewlett-Packard: 2006–2009

-marketing campaign for its line of personal computers in May 2006, coinciding with the launch of its new line of consumer and business products that same month.
-The campaign aimed at bringing back the computer as a powerful personal tool, which utilized viral marketing and sophisticated visuals, and had its own website.
+HP introduced a global marketing campaign for its line of personal computers in May 2006 under the tagline "The Computer is Personal Again", coinciding with the launch of its new line of consumer and business products that same month.
+The campaign aimed at bringing back the computer as a powerful personal tool, utilizing viral marketing and sophisticated visuals, and had its own website.
 The ads featured Pharrell, Petra Nemcova, Mark Burnett, Mark Cuban, Alicia Keys, Jay-Z, Gwen Stefani, and Shaun White.
 This campaign applied to HP's product offerings which included desktops, laptops, and other hardware and software.

 HP introduced new laptop models for the HP Pavilion lineup in 2006, starting with the dv5000 series in January, the dv2000 series in May and later the dv6000 and dv9000 series in July.

 In July 2007, HP signed a definitive agreement to acquire Opsware in a cash tender deal that values the company at per share, which combined Opsware software with the Oracle enterprise IT management software.